dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 The devices to be enrolled must also:
 - Be running Windows 10 with the [October 2018 update](https://blogs.windows.com/windowsexperience/2018/10/02/how-to-get-the-windows-10-october-2018-update/).
 - Have access to the internet.
-- Have access to your Active Directory (VPN connection not supported).
+- Have access to your Active Directory (VPN connection not supported at this time).
 - Undergo the out-of-box experience (OOBE).
 - Be able to ping the domain controller of the domain you are trying to join.